TheSherlockHomie/100DaysOfCode-log/readme.md

 **Today's Progress**:

-- Started working on Project 0 of course
+- Started working on Project 0 of cs50-mobile

 **What I learned:**